copenlu/academic-kickstart/content/publication/2024_TACL_Stanczak/index.md

 publication_types = ["2"]

 # Publication name and optional abbreviated version.
-publication = "Transactions of the Association for Computational Linguistics (TACL), Vol 12 (2024), to appear" publication_short = "In *TACL*"
+publication = "Transactions of the Association for Computational Linguistics (TACL), Vol 12 (2024)" publication_short = "In *TACL*"

 # Abstract and optional shortened version.